iamhannahkoh/ML-DL-Projects/README.md

-## DeepLearning with TensorFlow
+## Machine Learning & Deep Learning Repository

-Please do not copy, cite, or distribute the notebooks in this repository.
+Please do not copy, cite, modify, or distribute the notebooks in this repository.

-This repository illustrates key concepts of deep learning and demonstrates how to use TensorFlow to solve deep learning problems.
-The topics covered in this section are as follows:
+This repository contains variaous machine learning/deep learning projects that demonstrate real-world appliation of machine learning/deep learning algorithms.
+The topics covered in this secion are as follows:

+### Anomaly Detection
+  - AutoEncoders
+  - CNN, RNN, LSTM

+### Classification
+  - Gradient Boosted Trees (XGBoost)

+### Clustering
+  - K-Means Clustering
+  - PCA Anlayis

 ### Computer Vision
   - Computer Vision with Convolutional Neural Networks